EvanStrittmatter16/Portfolio/docs/syllabus.md

 ## Course Description

 Biophysics involves the use of techniques from physics to study and describe living systems.
 Ideas are borrowed from equilibrium & non-equilibrium statistical mechanics, polymer physics, classical & continuum mechanics, and electrodynamics to probe and describe admittedly complex biological systems.
 In this course, we will explore how diffusion, flow, and swimming behavior impact biolocomotion as well as biomolecular signaling and detection.
 We will examine how the size of an organism and its interaction with the environment can have significant consequences for movement.
 This course will be taught in a seminar format.
 Students will learn to approach a new research field and develop a coherent understanding based on review articles and original research articles.
+Topics will be influenced by student interest.

 ## Course Goals

 After this course you will be able to:
-+ Describe how classical and statistical mechanics have been successfully applied to biolocomotion
++ Describe a few ways in which some of the principles and techniques you have learned in your physics courses can be used in the study of biological systems
 + Approach a new research field and develop a coherent understanding based on review articles and original research articles
 + Give a presentation on a primary research article
 + Provide constructive feedback on presentations